Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 During the British mandate, Anglo-Jewry was split on the question of a Jewish state.
 The entire community was against the White Paper of 1939 that limited Jewish immigration to Palestine.
 The Zionist groups and the World Jewish Congress were for a Jewish state, but the Anglo-Jewish Association was against it.
 The groups struggled to balance Jewish national ideals with a desire for British citizenship and equality.
 After the State of Israel declared independence, the Anglo-Jewish Association adopted a goodwill policy toward Israel while also stressing the responsibilities of Anglo-Jews to Britain.
 There was some anti-Semitism in England resulting from conflicts between the mandatory administration and the Israeli settlers.
 However, once diplomatic relations were established between Britain and Israel, normalcy was restored.

-An emergency organization had been formed during the war to control the education of children dispersed by evacuations.
+An emergency organization had been formed during the war to control children's education dispersed by evacuations.
 In 1945, a central council for education in England was founded that represented the United Synagogue and other Orthodox institutions.
 It reopened three schools that had been closed during the war.
 One, a secondary school, had 1,500 students.

 In the 1950s, many Jews moved from closed Jewish communities into the suburbs.
 The United Synagogue started hiring younger rabbis who tended toward religious flexibility.
 Conflicts arose between different segments of the community.